TonnyTang09/Mean_Variance_Optimizer/README.md

 start_time: str The start time of our data e.g. "2023-09-01"
 end_time: str The end time of our data e.g. "2023-09-02"

+# How to run
+Download this repository then enter the project directory in the terminal and run this code

+    pipenv install -r requirements.txt
+    pipenv run python main.py
+The plot will pop out and the optimal weights will show in the terminal

 # Class method
 ## get_data(symbol, interval, start_time, end_time)
 Using requests to get the data of specific contract {symbol} with frequency of {interval} between {start_time} and {end_time}